Please be patient while the images are loading - it is worth the wait ...

 51. Cherry red with a hand-coloured transfer-print design incorporating the rose, thistle, leek and shamrock - the national emblems of England, Scotland, Wales and Ireland.
 Possibly intended to commemorate an event of national unity - the end of WW1, perhaps?
 One of a pair.

-52. Same design as 51, but on a green background with a white stripe around the base.
+52. Same design as 51, but on a green background with a white band around the base.
 One of a pair.

 53. Green background with white hop-bine decoration identical to 28, 49 and 50, with faded gilt edging.